virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 Docker Hub provides the richest search and metadata integration.
 Other registries work best with explicit full image references when they do not provide an equivalent search API.

+### Recipe defaults

+- Check for a Virtualmin web app installed at the website root before recipe deployment

+This safety check is enabled by default.
+Disable it only when intentionally replacing the root website route with a container application.

 ### Container defaults